 Who can see portfolio stories?

-When you publish a portfolio story it will be saved to your portfolio, and can only be seen by yourself and any contributors with access to your portfolio.
+When you publish a portfolio story it will be saved to your portfolio, and at first can only be seen by yourself.
+But it can be made visible to your contributors by clicking the arrow in the top right of the story preview card and selecting which of your contributors you'd like to give access to.

 Linking portfolio stories